Remarks about the correspondence between $f(R)$ and Brans-Dicke gravity: From f(R) solutions to Brans-Dicke solutions

+which are consistents with our choice $\phi(r) = \alpha r$ and with the existence of the solutions we have obtained.
+The price to be paid is to have no control over the potential we get at the end.

-Let´s now compare our result with the result obtained by Sebastiani and Zerbini \cite{zerbini} in the context of $f(R)$ theories.
-They started with the same ansatz we used for the metric and found that the same result reconstructs the theory $f(R) = \frac{\alpha}{2} \sqrt{R + 6C_2}$, together with $f'(R) = \alpha r$.
-Using the Ricci scalar to link both theories,
+Let's now compare our result with the result obtained by Sebastiani and Zerbini \cite{zerbini} in the context of $f(R)$ theory.
+They started with the same ansatz we used for the metric and found a static and spherically symmetric solution for $f(R) = \frac{\alpha}{2} \sqrt{R + 6C_2}$ gravity with non-contant Ricci scalar, together with $f'(R) = \alpha r$.
+Using the Ricci scalar to connect both theories, we find the relation